touseefmurtaza93/sp-ruby/README.md

 ## Description
-A service to allow and analyze better for better data engineering
+A service to allow and analyze better for data engineering.

 ## How to use?
 ```